The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh6.googleusercontent.com/wzGQU0qaPecgaeVWNhfk2jVDwRyedtAnEPNjUiZlkkTe51Zt8UgkuS5d4TrcTqsH_EBPAKtwOEXDrr77TReTIgJxgBzqiC_Dp9LyPDrE-IDlVdhRmOuh5VMRFf9_IxNckbFSp5Th)

 Instead of spending the F3P during the line it is proc’d, it can be saved and used in conjunction with Transpose to buff its potency in AF1. **The white space represents an instant filler GCD.** By itself with the F3P, this line is a 3% gain in a vacuum.
 However, we must also consider the previous line that yielded the F3P, as well as its potential to repeat itself.
 Consistently using F3P this way results in about a 0.9% damage increase (more details in the next section) of fire and ice spells over multiple lines.
-This is highly recommended to players first starting to optimize, as it is a relatively easy optimization for a decent dps increase.
-Note that due to receiving the stacks of Astral Fire at the beginning of the GCD instead of the end, at lower SpS, there is no longer the option to fit 4 F4s between the F3 and AF Paradox, and any filler spells become exceedly tight if possible at all.
+This is highly recommended to players first starting to optimize, as it is a relatively easy optimization for a decent DPS increase.
+Note that due to receiving the stacks of Astral Fire at the beginning of the GCD instead of the end, at lower SpS, there is no longer the option to fit four F4s between the F3 and AF Paradox, and any filler spells become exceedly tight if possible at all.
 This increases the execution difficulty of the standard line.

 ## Higher level BLM Concepts

 ### MP and Lucid ticks

-Our MP regens for 600 per tick out of combat and 200 per tick during combat, with each tick happening every 3 seconds.
+Our MP regens for 600 per tick out of combat and 200 per tick during combat, with each tick happening every three seconds.
 While in Umbral Ice, we gain an additional MP of 3000, 4500, and 6000 MP from the UI1, UI2, and UI3 bonuses respectively.
 In total, we can expect 3200, 4700, or 6200 MP per tick while in UI.
 On the other hand, Lucid ticks provide 550 MP per tick.
 In the overworld, each Lucid tick happens exactly halfway between two MP ticks.
 However, while in an instance, this timer will constantly drift, and it will become random when a Lucid tick occurs.

 Both MP and Lucid ticks can be tracked via triggers.
 You can download a [MP tick trigger here](https://github.com/marconsou/mp-tick-bar), with other triggers available elsewhere.
 Having a tick trigger makes tracking MP ticks considerably easier and is recommended for anyone serious about high end BLM optimizations.
 In addition, some optimizations listed in later sections are only possible with MP tick triggers.